FindMySchool LogoFindMySchool

 The school’s published destination narrative is mostly qualitative rather than statistical.
 It lists universities that students have progressed to, including Oxford, Cambridge, King’s College London, Birmingham, Sheffield, York and Lincoln.
 These are examples, not counts, but they indicate that high-attaining progression exists in the cohort.

-For more structured leaver destination measures, the supplied dataset for the 2023/24 cohort (64 leavers) shows 42% progressing to university, 13% starting apprenticeships, and 38% entering employment.
+For more structured leaver destination measures, for the 2023/24 cohort (64 leavers) shows 42% progressing to university, 13% starting apprenticeships, and 38% entering employment.
 This mix suggests the sixth form and wider post-16 planning are supporting multiple pathways rather than funnelling students into a single “university only” narrative.
 For families, the practical implication is that careers education and employer engagement should matter as much as UCAS support.

 On Oxbridge specifically, the most recently reported measurement period shows two applications to Oxford and Cambridge combined and one acceptance.
 In a school of this type, a small Oxbridge number is not unusual.
 What matters is whether high-attaining students are encouraged to apply, supported through admissions tests and interview preparation, and also guided toward strong alternatives such as medicine, high-demand STEM courses, and competitive apprenticeships.